This post may contain referral/affiliate links. Please read my disclosure for more info.

-Fast and Easy Table Toppers
+Fast and Easy Rainbow Table Toppers

 I have a Starmaker 6 ruler from Kaye Wood that I bought years ago.
-I use it to make all kinds of triangles and octagon blocks and just love it.
-I have included the link if you would like to check it out.
+I lined it up on my fabrics and then cut out the pieces.

+Most cutting mats also have this measurement on them.
+Sorry for the messy cutting mat.
 This is a closeup of my cutting board.
 The markings are on one corner…check yours.

 I also have several Olfa rulers that have the 30, 45 and 60 degree markings on them.
 I put the 60 degree line along the bottom of my fabric.